adamsilver/fdpb/03-book-a-flight.md

 #### Things Look Different

 Don't be too concerned about the difference in appearance.
-Users either don't notice or don't care.
-And most people use the same browsers and devices daily.
-Unlike us, they are not agonising over subtle differences during testing.
+Most users aren't aware and the rest don't care.
+Remember, most people use the same browser every day.
+That is, they only see their platform's implementation.
+Unlike us, they're not agonising over subtle differences during testing.

 > Nobody cares about your website as much as you do

-If you're not able to conduct your own user research, watch “Progressive Enhancement 2.0”, at 16 minutes in[^8].
+If you're not able to conduct your own user research, watch “Progressive Enhancement 2.0”, at 29 minutes in[^8].
 Nicholas Zakas shows the audience a photo.
 He moves to the next slide which contains the same photo.
 He then asks the audience if they noticed any differences.
 Even though the second photo had a border and drop shadow, not one person noticed.
 Remember the audience was full of designers and developers — people who are trained to notice these things.
 They didn't notice, because like any user, they were focused on the content.

 And if that's not enough proof, visit “Do Websites Need To Look Exactly The Same In Every Browser”[^].